 - Absence of either testis from its normal position in scrotum is called undescended testis.

-- It is most common congenital abnormality found in male genitalia.
+- It is most common congenital abnormality (present at birth) found in male genitalia.

 Classification